 Google Analytics 4 is now the default for new properties, however, Google understands that digital marketers may need to retain capabilities before switching to the new Analytics.
 It’s encouraging marketers to create a new Google Analytics 4 property alongside their existing properties to start gathering data and benefit from the latest innovations while keeping their current implementation.
 As the technology landscape changes, it’s imperative that brands evolve their digital marketing by using responsive software products to remain competitive.

-Check out Ad Verification and Content Catcher to discover accuracy powered by innovation.
+Check out our product SEO Ranker and discover accuracy powered by innovation.